johnxu21/johnxu21.github.io/teaching/CS472/Timetable/dynamic_analysis/testing.md

 - Include relevant test and coverage results.

 #### **5. Technical Peer Review**
-Peer feedback is encouraged for Phase 1 PRs, but a required review is not mandatory in this phase.
+Peer feedback is encouraged for Phase 1 PRs, though a review is not required in this phase.

 The review should be **evidence-based and technical**, rather than simply confirming that the code looks correct.